Tin Zaouatine

-Tin Zaouatine (تين زاوتين) (also spelled Tinzouatine, Tin Zaoutine, Ti-n-Zaouatene or Tin Zaouaten) is a commune, coextensive with the district of Tin Zaouatine, in In Guezzam Province, Algeria.
+Tin Zaouatine (تين زاوتين) (also spelled Tinzouatine, Tin Zaoutine, Ti-n-Zaouatene or Tin Zaouaten) is a commune, coextensive with the district of Tin Zaouatine, in In Guezzam Province, Algeria, near the border of Mali.
 According to the 2008 census it has a population of 4,157, up from 2,314 in 1998, with an annual growth rate of 6.2%, the highest rate in the province.
 Its postal code is 11150 and its municipal code is 1107.

 History

 The commune was created in 1984.

-Following the outbreak of the war in Mali, it was reported that there was a mass exodus of inhabitants seeking safety from the Malian town of Tinzaouaten towards the Algerian side.
+Following the outbreak of the war in Mali, it was reported that there was an exodus of inhabitants seeking safety from the Malian town of Tinzaouaten towards the Algerian side.
 Between 2013 and 2016, Tin Zaouatine's population increased from 9,000 to more than 20,000 people.
 By 2020, only a few families were still living in Tinzaouaten, which was controlled by armed units from the Coordination of Azawad Movements.
 It became a popular transit point for refugees, who mostly crossed the border at midday, because of an increased security patrol at night.

 In May 2020, Algerian authorities erected a fence separating Tin Zaouatine from Tinzaouaten.
 On June 15, 2020, clashes between police and locals protesting over the decision left one man, Ayoub Ag Adji, dead and several others injured.
 Although the fence was eventually removed, police continue to patrol the areas extensively.